RohitMacherla3/customer-churn-prediction/README.md

 - Gradient Boot
 - XGBoost
 - Kernel SVM
-- Neural Network
-- Voting Classifier (Voting based on multiple above models)

-Note -  Hyperparameter tuning was performed for each model to get optimal performance.
+Note -  Hyperparameter tuning was performed for Random Forest and XGBosst to get optimal performance.

 ### Model Evaluation Comparisions

 - Comparison Metrics table to be updated

-### Deployment
-- Final selected model is to be deployed to streamlit